-As a result, we met with State Senator Steven Glazer and Assemblywoman Catharine Baker two years ago.
+As a result, we met with State Senator Steven Glazer and Assemblywoman Catharine Baker in 2015.
 We showed them the 112 Traffic Collision Reports, 24 of which documented Bike vs. Vehicle Collisions.

 They quickly recognized a clear and present danger to Park visitors on Mount Diablo.
 As a result of their bipartisan leadership and the support of the public and the media, California State Parks was pressured to implement significant safety improvements for cyclists and motorists on Mount Diablo.